PuffyDucks/lunalandwiki/content/Fall 2024/ECS122A/Quiz Preps/Quiz 3 Solutions.md

 ## Recursion Tree
 ![[Fall 2024/ECS122A/Quiz Preps/src/III-b.excalidraw.svg]]
 Work per level: $n$ as seen in the image above
+do like a sum thing i guess sorry i dont have all the math for it yet... wip
 # c.)
 Design a function that does the following

 > **Name**: Silly